misiektoja/spotify_monitor/README.md

 # spotify_monitor

-spotify_monitor is a Python tool which allows for real-time monitoring of Spotify friends music activity.
+spotify_monitor is a tool that allows for real-time monitoring of Spotify friends' music activity.

-NOTE: If you want to track Spotify users profile changes check out the other tool I developed: [spotify_profile_monitor](https://github.com/misiektoja/spotify_profile_monitor).
+NOTE: If you're interested in tracking changes to Spotify users' profiles, take a look at another tool I've developed: [spotify_profile_monitor](https://github.com/misiektoja/spotify_profile_monitor).

 ## Features

 - Real-time tracking of songs listened by Spotify users (including detection when user gets online & offline)
-- Possibility to automatically play songs listened by tracked user in your local Spotify client
+- Possibility to automatically play songs listened by the tracked user in your local Spotify client
-- Information about how long the user listened to a song, if song has been skipped
+- Information about the duration the user listened to a song and whether the song was skipped
-- Information about context of listened song (playlist/artist/album) with clickable URLs
+- Information about the context of the listened song (playlist/artist/album) with clickable URLs
-- Email notifications for different events (user gets active/inactive, specific/all songs, songs on loop, errors)
+- Email notifications for various events (user becomes active/inactive, specific or all songs, songs on loop, errors)
 - Saving all listened songs with timestamps to the CSV file
 - Clickable Spotify, Apple Music, YouTube Music and Genius Lyrics search URLs printed in the console & included in email notifications
-- Showing basic statistics for user's playing session (how long, time span, number of listened & skipped songs, songs on loop)
+- Displaying basic statistics for the user's playing session (duration, time span, number of listened and skipped songs, songs on loop)
 - Possibility to control the running copy of the script via signals

 <p align="center">